My Photography & Travel Guide to Verona, Italy

 How Long Should I Stay?

-A stay of 2 to 3 days is ideal to explore Verona’s main attractions, capture stunning photographs, and enjoy the city's romantic ambiance.
+A stay of 2 to 3 days is ideal for exploring Verona’s main attractions, capturing stunning photographs, and enjoying the city's romantic ambiance.
 This allows enough time to visit key landmarks, enjoy local cuisine, and take leisurely walks through the historic streets.

 At the Casa di Giulietta